/user/index/surname("Johnson",<userID:int>)

 <num[f32,be]>

 Query options are specified on the line before the query.
-For instance, to specify that a range-read query should read in reverse and only read 5 items, the following options would be included before the query.
+To specify that a range-read query should read in reverse and only read 5 items, the following options would be included before the query.

 [reverse,limit:5]